Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death

 I was a hungry, ambitious musician, a young dad in the UK in the ‘80’s when Margaret Thatcher set out to crush the unions.
 There was a new language at that time: the message was that if you are poor you are simply just not working hard enough.

 You had to be a winner and if you were not, it was your fault.
-Ordinary working people were put on the defensive.
+Ordinary, working people were reduced to nothing, seen as worthless, pointless (especially if you lived south of Milton Keynes).

-Nowadays, there are hardly any people now who see themselves reaching the top.
-The top involves a tiny number of such very rich people it’s unreal.
+Nowadays, there are hardly any ‘ordinaries‘ who see themselves reaching the top.
+The top is comprised of (2%) of ridiculously rich people. .
 Ordinary people are saying: “Wait a moment, we are in the majority, down here, and our lives are not like that.“

-I acknowledge (some of) the underpinning principles, the theories the doctrines of Capitalism, ‘high achievers pave the way for others to succeed’.
-‘Free (market) societies make it possible for more people to rise up’, ‘trickle-down economics theory’ Fine, trouble is it has now stalled, I am not sure it ever worked but it is clear to see that isn’t working now, at least for the vast majority?
+I acknowledge (some of) the underpinning principles, the theories the doctrines of a Capitalism ideology, a free market economy, ‘high achievers pave the way for others to succeed’.
+‘Free (market) societies make it possible for more people to rise up’, ‘trickle-down economics theory’ Fine, trouble is it has now stalled, I am not sure it ever worked but it is clear to see that isn’t working now, at least not for the vast majority?

 My socialism is simplistic –